Krassnig/no-async-hook/README.md

 `Effect` is the inverse to `Async`.
 It allows you to convert a function written in a callback style into a function that uses async/await.
 It expects the same exact pattern that is used inside a `useEffect` hook, but accepts a signal instead of a dependency array.
-The cleanup function will be triggered once the signal is aborted.
+The cleanup function will be triggered once the signal is aborted or the `Effect` resolves.
-If, like in the example below, the signal comes from the `Async` function, the cleanup will be triggered exactly when React cleans up the surrounding `useEffect` hook.
+If, like in the example below, the signal comes from the `Async` function, the cleanup will be triggered when React cleans up the surrounding `useEffect` hook or after one seconds has passed.

 ```tsx
 import { Async, Effect } from "@krassnig/use-effect-async";